ENT & Audiology

 What will happen at my appointment?

+We will explain the hearing test results to you.
+We will advise you on what tinnitus is and why we think you may have it.
 Tinnitus is rarely an indication of a serious condition and mostly experienced as a symptom of something else.
-The causes of tinnitus are still not fully understood, but tinnitus can be associated with hearing loss, exposure to loud noise, ear infection, stress, anxiety and depression.
-We will advise you on how to cope with your tinnitus through evidence based self-help techniques.
+The causes of tinnitus are still not fully understood, but tinnitus can be associated with various causes including hearing loss, exposure to loud noise, ear infection, stress, anxiety and depression.

+We will advise you on how to cope with your tinnitus through evidence based self-management techniques.
 These can be very helpful in management of tinnitus.
 We will give you information leaflets about everything we will discuss so you can go through it again at home.

 How long will my appointment take?